oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 # PI3---Data-Analytics-Project-
-Data analysis in order to unravel the key factors that produced flight crashes.
+Data analysis project focusing on understanding the key factors that produced flight crashes from 1909 to 2021.
 This project corresponds to the thirdd individual project of the Data Science career of Henry cohort 04 (DS04)

 ## Procedure